apache/airflow/UPDATING.md

 A new `log_template` table is introduced to solve this problem.
 This table is synchronised with the aforementioned config values every time Airflow starts, and a new field `log_template_id` is added to every DAG run to point to the format used by tasks (`NULL` indicates the first ever entry for compatibility).

+### `airflow.models.base.Operator` is removed

+Previously, there was an empty class `airflow.models.base.Operator` for “type hinting”.
+This class was never really useful for anything (everything it did could be done better with `airflow.models.baseoperator.BaseOperator`), and has been removed.
+If you are relying on the class’s existence, use `BaseOperator` (for concrete operators), `airflow.models.abstractoperator.AbstractOperator` (the base class of both `BaseOperator` and the AIP-42 `MappedOperator`), or `airflow.models.operator.Operator` (a union type `BaseOperator | MappedOperator` for type annotation).

 ## Airflow 2.2.3

 No breaking changes.